Skip To Main Content

 No, there is not.
 These terms are used interchangeably.
 Type 1 diabetes is an autoimmune condition where the body mistakenly makes antibodies that attack healthy insulin-producing cells, resulting in the pancreas not being able to produce any insulin.

-There are specific autoantibodies, which are a type of protein in the blood that appear with type 1 diabetes, even before symptoms begin.
+There are specific autoantibodies, that are a type of protein in the blood that appear with type 1 diabetes, even before symptoms begin.

 An autoantibody test is a blood test that can detect type 1 diabetes early by identifying diabetes-related autoantibodies.
 Detecting two or more of these autoantibodies suggests the early stages of type 1 diabetes.
 The test is typically done with a finger prick or blood draw.